 Early 2015 marked the launch of the biannual Blaffer Art Museum Innovation Series, the most ambitious lineup of public programs in the museum’s history.
 Designed to amplify contemporary art’s role as a catalyst for cross-disciplinary learning, the series’ lectures, presentations, gallery talks and interactive programs have highlighted collaborations across the University of Houston community and beyond.

 In July 2016, the Fine Arts Museums of San Francisco announced the appointment of Claudia Schmuckli as Curator-in-Charge, Contemporary Art and Programming.
-The University of Houston College of the Arts is conducting a national search for her successor, who will shape the future of what has grown into a world-renowned institution with a professional staff and dozens of student interns, education assistants, installation crew members, work study assistants, and gallery attendants.
 While the focus of the museum’s mission—the presentation of art that is culturally relevant and artistically significant that engages the community with the important issues of our time—has remained the same, the scope and ambition of those programs continues to grow.
+In June 2017, after an extensive national search, the University of Houston appointed Toby Kamps as the new Jane Dale Owen Director and Chief Curator of the Blaffer Art Museum.